I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONFemoroacetabular impingement (FAI) results from localized compression in the joint due to an anatomical mismatch between the head of the femur and the acetabulum.
+Femoroacetabular impingement (FAI) results from localized compression in the joint due to an anatomical mismatch between the head of the femur and the acetabulum.
 Symptoms of impingement typically occur in young to middle-aged adults prior to the onset of osteoarthritis, but may be present in younger patients with developmental hip disorders.
 The objective of surgical treatment of FAI is to improve symptoms and reduce further damage to the joint.

-FAI, a recently recognized condition, arises from an anatomical mismatch between the head of the femur and the acetabulum, causing compression of the labrum or articular cartilage during flexion.
+FAI arises from an anatomical mismatch between the head of the femur and the acetabulum, causing compression of the labrum or articular cartilage during flexion.
 The mismatch can arise from subtle morphologic alterations in the anatomy or orientation of the ball-and-socket components (for example, a bony prominence at the head-neck junction or acetabular overcoverage) with articular cartilage damage initially occurring from abutment of the femoral neck against the acetabular rim, typically at the anterosuperior aspect of the acetabulum.
 Although hip joints can posses the morphologic features of FAI without symptoms, FAI may become pathologic with repetitive movement and/or increased force on the hip joint.
 High-demand activities may also result in pathologic impingement in hips with normal morphology.

-Two types of impingement, known as cam impingement and pincer impingement, may occur alone or more frequently together.
+Two types of impingement, known as cam impingement and pincer impingement, may occur alone or more frequently, together.
 Cam impingement is associated with an asymmetric or nonspherical contour of the head or neck of the femur jamming against the acetabulum, resulting in cartilage damage and delamination (detachment from the subchondral bone).
 Deformity of the head/neck junction that looks like a pistol grip on radiographs is associated with damage to the anterosuperior area of the acetabulum.
 Symptomatic cam impingement is found most frequently in young male athletes.
 Pincer impingement is associated with overcoverage of the acetabulum and pinching of the labrum, with pain more typically beginning in women of middle age.
 In cases of isolated pincer impingement, the damage may be limited to a narrow strip of the acetabular cartilage.
 It has been proposed that impingement with damage to the labrum and/or acetabulum is a causative factor in the development of hip osteoarthritis, and that as many as half of cases currently categorized as primary osteoarthritis may have an etiology of FAI.

-Previously, access to the joint space was limited and treatment consisted primarily of debridement and/or labral reattachment.
+Previously, access to the joint space was limited, and treatment consisted primarily of debridement and/or labral reattachment.
 A technique for hip dislocation with open osteochondroplasty that preserved the femoral blood supply was reported by Ganz and colleagues in 2001.
 Visualization of the entire joint with this procedure led to the identification and acceptance of FAI as an etiology of cartilage damage (the association between abnormal femoral head/neck morphology and early-age-onset osteoarthritis had been described earlier by others) and the possibility of correcting the abnormal femoroacetabular morphology.
-Open osteochondroplasty of bony abnormalities and treatment of the symptomatic cartilage defect is considered the gold standard for complex bony abnormalities.
+Open osteochondroplasty of bony abnormalities and treatment of the symptomatic cartilage defect is considered the criterion standard for complex bony abnormalities.
 However, open osteochondroplasty is invasive, requiring transection of the greater trochanter (separation of the femoral head from the femoral shaft) and dislocation of the hip joint to provide full access to the femoral head and acetabulum.
 In addition to the general adverse effects of open surgical procedures, open osteochondroplasty with dislocation has been associated with non-union, and neurologic and soft tissue lesions.
 Less invasive hip arthroscopy and an arthroscopy-assisted mini-approach were adapted from the open approach by 2004.
 Arthroscopy requires specially designed instruments and is considered to be more technically difficult due to reduced visibility and limited access to the joint space.
 Advanced imaging techniques, including computed tomography and fluoroscopy, have been utilized to improve visualization of the 3-dimensional head/neck morphology during arthroscopy.

 The recognition and treatment of FAI has also brought attention to the possibility of cam-type FAI after slipped capital femoral epiphysis (SCFE).
 The standard treatment for SCFE is stabilization across the physis by in-situ pinning, although it is not uncommon for patients with SCFE to develop premature osteoarthritis requiring total hip arthroplasty within 20 years.
 Treatments being evaluated for pediatric patients with SCFE-related FAI include osteoplasty without dislocation, or with the open dislocation technique described by Ganz.
 The Ganz technique (capital realignment with open dislocation) is technically demanding with a steep learning curve and a high risk of complications.
 Therefore, early treatment to decrease impingement must be weighed against increased risk for adverse events including avascular necrosis in patients with SCFE.